vanviethieuanh/code-note/README.md

 # code-note
-A Azure DevOps like note manager extension for VS Code
+An Azure DevOps like note manager extension for VS Code